high-skyy/Personal_Research_Hadoop_Spark/README.md

 ## My Method

 ### Idea
 When joining spatial data (intersects, within ...) the original methods supported by Spark are not adequate.
 For example shuffle hash join or shuffle-merge join.
 By classifying the spatial data into many sets that have a specific value, shuffle hash join or shuffle-merge join could be applicable.
-After joining the spatial data the amount of data will shrink.
-The shrinked data then could be loaded to the main memory and be selected using orginal functions for spatial joins.
+The amount of records that need to be calculated by complicated functions used for spatial join are expected to decrease.
+After joining the spatial data by shuffle hash join or shuffle-merge join the shrinked data then could be loaded to the main memory and be selected using orginal functions for spatial joins.

 ### Implementation Steps
 1. Divide the space where the spatial data resides and give the divided space a specific value.